Creative Youth Collective

 The Creative Youth Collective is a mentorship program for young writers who want to take their ideas seriously and develop them into meaningful, finished work.

-Through one-on-one sessions and long-term creative guidance, students build not only strong writing skills, but a sustained creative practice—often culminating in published books and public presentations of their work.
+Through one-on-one sessions and long-term creative guidance, students not only develop strong writing skills but also build a sustainable creative practice that often culminates in published books and public presentations of their work.

 Over the past few years, authors in the Collective have published 27 books.
-Our books are in the permanent collections of the San Mateo Public Library as well as the International Library of Young Authors in San Francisco.
-They’re also available for viewing and purchase in our library.
+Our books are featured in the permanent collections of the San Mateo Public Library and the International Library of Young Authors in San Francisco.
+They are also available for viewing and purchase in our library.

 Studio I: Story & Voice (Ages 10–13)